liorosenman/flights_project/backend/readme.md

         ## 4. remove_airline --> New logic in the method, using sql

 # ------------22/02/2024-------------------------
-    Changes regarding flight status filed.
+    1. Changes regarding flight status filed.
      ## Conditions for booking a flight.
      ## Customer - add_flight --- status = 'active' should be default.
+    Scanning methods that should be updated by flights_update
+    2. Changes of init.sql , status field of flight and ticket. (status = VARCHAR)
+     ## update_flight_status doesn't work -- Tickets table mismatch

 # FOR THE END:
     *** Prime admin